Shadowy-22/CarHub/README.md

 # CarHub [WIP]
-This is a project to learn Tailwind, Next.js and Typescript
+This is a project to practice React, Tailwind, Next.js and Typescript